cjfujiwara/labjack/BigShim/README.md

 will create a bias field at the sensor location.
 Thus, the field must be stabilized at a specific setpoint.
 This also means that the sensor has be to be sufficnetly far away from any electromagnets so as not require a stabilization field outside of the 1G range of the device.

+## Shim Coil
+The shim coils propeties will be listed here, as well as some MATLAB code.

+## Driving Electronics

+## 60 Hz Feedforward

+## LUA PID Code

+## Python Monitoring Code